 In this post, you’ll learn about Ecuadorian chicha – but first, here’s what’s involved in making it.
 Please remember to keep an open mind.
 This is an important tradition of a number of indigenous groups in Ecuador – and across Latin America.

-Making Chicha with the Huaorani in Ecuador's Amazon
+Making Chicha in Ecuador’s Amazon

 What Does Chicha Mean in Spanish?